-Essentially you need to reassess your “back story” in light of skills and abilities you are using now (or will need in a new position).
+Essentially, you need to reassess your “back story” in light of skills and abilities you are using now (or will need in a new position).
 While the descriptions you’ve been using from earlier in your career may well have been appropriate or relevant when you originally included them in your CV, more than likely the activities and responsibilities that seemed important then have since outlived their usefulness.
-By the same token, you also need to recognise that some of the experiences and skills that might have not received much emphasis in earlier versions of your CV will take on new significance in light of new position you’re seeking.
-The lesson here is that you must revisit your past with an open mind if you are going to bring your job history into alignment with the storyline that your resume is presenting now.
+By the same token, you also need to recognise that some experiences and skills that might have not received much emphasis in earlier versions of your CV will take on new significance in light of the new position you’re seeking.
+The lesson here is that you must revisit your past with an open mind if you are going to bring your job history into alignment with the storyline that your CV is presenting now.

 Step Two: Once you’ve got a master list of skill sets, experiences, and outcomes, sort them by theme or category.
-Broad skill categories such as project management, team building, etc., are examples of the umbrella you can use to organise the proofs or examples you present in your CV.
+Broad skill categories such as project management and team building, are examples of the umbrella you can use to organise the proofs or examples you present in your CV.
 If you’re not confident about which ones will best serve, search the Internet for job descriptions for positions similar to the one you’re seeking.
 These announcements will contain the key skills and experience sets that you will most likely want to highlight in your own CV.